 Last month, Microsoft’s Azure Storage cloud offering suffered what Forbes called a “catastrophic outage” that affected customers worldwide.
 Reports after the fact revealed that the 11-hour service interruption was caused by a glitch in a performance update.

-The exact cause, according to Microsoft CVP Jason Zander, was “an issue that resulted in storage blob front ends going into an infinite loop… [resulting in] an inability for the front ends to take on further traffic, which in turn caused other services built on top to experience issues.”
-Now, most of us couldn’t tell one storage blob front end from the next — if you’re an Azure user, all you cared about was the fact that your cloud storage service went down for an entire workday.
+The exact cause, according to Microsoft CVP Jason Zander, was “an issue that resulted in storage blob front ends going into an infinite loop…an inability for the front ends to take on further traffic, which in turn caused other services built on top to experience issues.”
+Now, most of us couldn’t tell one storage blob front end from the next—if you’re an Azure user, all you cared about was the fact that your cloud storage service went down for an entire workday.

 As IT professionals serving the small to medium-sized business market, we recommend caution when it comes to diving into the cloud, especially in light of things like last week’s Microsoft Azure outage.
 Here are some of our recommendations: